 The Executive Committee

-8) The management of the Association shall be by an Executive Committee consisting of the Association’s President, Treasurer, Secretary and immediate Past-President.
+8) The management of the Association shall be by an Executive Committee consisting of the Association’s President, Treasurer, Secretary, immediate Past-President and President-elect.
 The committee shall have power to co-opt additional members for specific purposes.
 In the absence of the President the immediate Past-President shall preside.

-9) The Officers of the Association (President, Secretary and Treasurer) shall be elected at a General Meeting of the Association.
+9) Election of Officers.
+The President-elect, Secretary and Treasurer shall be elected at a General Meeting of the Association.
 Nominations, accompanied by the consent of the nominee, shall be given to the Secretary not less than 28 days before the meeting.
 The term of office of the President shall be two years and those of the Secretary and Treasurer four years.
 Members of the Executive Committee shall be eligible for re-election.

 10) The Executive Committee may convene a General Meeting of the Association at any time by giving at least 14 days written or e-mail notice to members.
 The Committee shall call a General Meeting at least once a year (usually at the time of the autumn meeting).